Is inheritance included in divorce?

 We’ve written a full guide on the divorce process which will provide you with more information; here is an overview below:

-• Step one : You will need to submit either a joint or sole application for divorce.
+- Step one: You will need to submit either a joint or sole application for divorce.
 The court will check this and if satisfied with the information you have provided, will issue your divorce application.
 Once issued, the mandatory 20-week reflection period begins and if you’ve applied solely, a copy of your divorce application is sent to your ex.

-• Step two : You must wait for the 20-week reflection period to elapse before progressing further.
+- Step two: You must wait for the 20-week reflection period to elapse before progressing further.
 This period has been built into the divorce process to enable couples to adjust to the news and to make any financial or children arrangements.

-• Step three : Once the 20-week reflection period has elapsed, and if you have applied jointly or if your ex has responded (for sole applications), you’ll be able to apply for conditional order, which is the middle stage of the divorce process.
+- Step three: Once the 20-week reflection period has elapsed, and if you have applied jointly or if your ex has responded (for sole applications), you’ll be able to apply for conditional order, which is the middle stage of the divorce process.

-• The court reviews your application and if satisfied that you can get divorced in England & Wales and all the information you have provided is correct, then the court will provide your 'certificate of entitlement'
+- The court reviews your application and if satisfied that you can get divorced in England & Wales and all the information you have provided is correct, then the court will provide your 'certificate of entitlement'

 What happens to an inheritance when you divorce, will depend on if you have chosen to submit a consent order or apply for a financial remedy order at step four of the divorce process.
-We will outline implications for both below.
+We will outline the implications for both below.

-Is future inheritance considered in divorce settlement?
+Is future inheritance considered in a divorce settlement?

 This means any inheritance received, or likely to be received in the foreseeable future, will need to be disclosed and discussed.